IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       }
       ```

-## Content extensions
+## Content types and extensions

-Web actions invoked through the platform API need a content extension to tell the platform how to interpret the content returned from the action.
-In the example above, you were using the `.json` extension.
-This tells the platform to serialize the return value out to a JSON response.
+Web actions invoked through the platform API either have to set thje HTTP response `content-type` explicitly within the action function or the caller must append a content extension on the URL so the platform will set the `content-type` on the function's behalf.

-The platform supports the following `content-types`: `.json`, `.html`, `.http`, `.svg` or `.text`.
-If no content extension is provided, it defaults to `.http`, which gives the action full control of the HTTP response.
+The platform supports the following content type extensions: `.json`, `.html`, `.http`, `.svg` or `.text` for the request.
+If no content extension is provided, the platform defaults to `.http`.

+In most cases, it is advisable to have the web action set the content type explicitly when possible.

 ## HTTP request properties

+All web actions created using the `--web` flag are also treated as `http` actions meaning they could add be called with different HTTP methods (e.g., GET, POST, DELETE, etc.).

-All web actions, when invoked, receive additional HTTP request details as parameters to the action input argument.
+HTTP web actions, when invoked, also receive additional HTTP request details as parameters to the action input argument.
 These include:

 1. `__ow_method` \(type: string\): The HTTP method of the request
 2. `__ow_headers` \(type: map string to string\): The request headers